What is Klein Matterhorn/Matterhorn Glacier Paradise?

 Planning your trip in the Swiss timetable

 You can consult the cable car and gondola schedules using the links here.
-It's also possible to plan your trip in the Swiss timetable.
+Also, double-check your trip in the Swiss timetable.
 These are the destinations to enter:

 - "Klein Matterhorn" is the name of the top station.